kaikokeke/kaikokeke/packages/environment/common/src/lib/application/environment-store.gateway.md

 ## Examples of use

+Below we present the integration of this class with some of the most popular store managers.
+It is not intended to be an exhaustive list of integration with all the functionalities, but an example of how to do this with the manager that uses the application in which it is going to be used.

 ### Using a basic RxJS State Manager

-The most basic implementation uses a property as store.
+The most basic implementation uses an [RxJS](https://rxjs.dev/) [BehaviorSubject](https://rxjs.dev/api/index/class/BehaviorSubject) property as store.

 ```ts
 import { EnvironmentStore, Properties } from '@kaikokeke/environment';